oskopek/nlu/project2/README.md

 ## Other make commands

 ```
 make clean   # format source code
 make check   # check formatting and types
 make job     # train on Leonhard with sct/flags.py as flags (must be logged in)
 make output  # watch job output on Leonhard
 make status  # watch job status on Leonhard
 make test    # run unit tests (not used extensively)
 make train   # train locally with sct/flags.py as flags
-make runall # run all experiments in sct/experiments one after each other (currently only roemmele*)
+make run_all # run all experiments in sct/experiments one after each other (currently only roemmele*)
 ```